iotaledger/bee-rfcs/text/0030-protocol-messages.md

         ...
     }

-    /// Serializes a TLV header and a message into a bytes buffer. pub(crate) fn into_bytes<M: Message>(message: M) -> Vec<u8> {
+    /// Serializes a TLV header and a message into a byte buffer. pub(crate) fn into_bytes<M: Message>(message: M) -> Vec<u8> {
         ...
     }